 - Insurance: the student may still be covered by parent's policy

 After the budget categories are set up, allocate available income to your monthly expenses.
-You can run a budget report each week to see if you've overspent and you need to cut back in on nonessential costs to help to avoid overspending for the month.
-If you use a mobile or online app, you can probably set it up to show your spending trends on the home page so you can see if you are budgeting effectively at a glance each time you open the app.
+You can run a budget report each week to see whether you've overspent and need to cut back on non-essential costs to help avoid overspending for the month.
+If you use a mobile or online app, you can probably set it up to show your spending trends on the home page so you can see whether you are budgeting effectively at a glance each time you open the app.